leela-zero/leela-zero/autogtp/README.md

 best network from the server so far, play a game against itself, and upload the SGF and training data at the end of the game.

-To work successfully, autogtp binary needs to also have leelaz binary to be in the same directory.

 # Requirements

 * Qt 5.3 or later with qmake